xinwenfu/VChat_GTER_CodeReuse/README.md

 First we will examine the effects individual defenses have on this exploit, and then we will examine the effects a combination of these defenses would have on the VChat exploit.

-The mitigations we will be using in the following examination are:
+The mitigation we will be using in the following examination are:
 * [Buffer Security Check (GS)](https://github.com/DaintyJet/VChat_Security_Cookies): Security Cookies are inserted on the stack to detect when critical data such as the base pointer, return address or arguments have been overflowed.
 Integrity is checked on function return.
-* [Data Execution Prevention (DEP)](https://github.com/DaintyJet/VChat_DEP_Intro): Uses paged memeory protection to mark all non-code (.text) sections as non-executable.
+* [Data Execution Prevention (DEP)](https://github.com/DaintyJet/VChat_DEP_Intro): Uses paged memory protection to mark all non-code (.text) sections as non-executable.
 This prevents shellcode on the stack or heap from being executed as an exception will be raised.
 * [Address Space Layout Randomization (ASLR)](https://github.com/DaintyJet/VChat_ASLR_Intro): This mitigation makes it harder to locate where functions and datastructures are located as their region's starting address will be randomized.
 This is only done when the process is loaded, and if a DLL has ASLR enabled it will only have it's addresses randomized again when it is no longer in use and has been unloaded from memory.
 * [SafeSEH](https://github.com/DaintyJet/VChat_SEH): This is a protection for the Structured Exception Handing mechanism in Windows.
 It validates that the exception handler we would like to execute is contained in a table generated at compile time.
 * [SEHOP](https://github.com/DaintyJet/VChat_SEH): This is a protection for the Structured Exception Handing mechanism in Windows.
 It validates the integrity of the SEH chain during a runtime check.